 Compliance with standard operating procedures, merchandising programs, health and safety directives, and loss prevention protocols is essential to the success of a retail business.

 Stores that stay on top of programs and brand standards run more efficiently and provide a better customer experience.
-But with so much going on, publishing standards does not guarantee they will be executed.
+But with so much going on, simply publishing standards does not guarantee they will be executed, at least not to the degree they should be.

-Here are 5 reasons why you should measure store compliance as well as how to do so.
+Here are 5 reasons why and how to measure store compliance.

 Let’s dive in.

 Measurement engages store employees as well as franchisees.
-Less than 7% of employees say they fully understand their company’s business strategies or what their company expects of them to help achieve company goals.
+Only 5% of employees say they fully understand their company’s business strategies or what their company expects of them to help achieve company goals.

-Get into your stores!
+Get out of the office and into your stores!
 Conducting on-site compliance/retail audits offers the opportunity for members of head office to talk with store leadership and employees.
 Also, audits help you see what is really going on in your stores.

-But remember, district/regional manager visits are not just about checking up on stores, it is also about checking in with stores.
-Ask questions, actively listen, and see where you can offer resources to help stores achieve their KPIs.
+But remember, district/regional manager visits are not just about checking up on stores, but about checking in with stores.
+Ask questions, actively listen, and see where you can offer resources to help stores not only achieve their KPIs, but exceed them.

 Different stores and franchisees have different priorities based on their experiences.
-In some cases this can lead to stores ignoring core operating standards.
-Measurement makes certain stores implement brand standards in full, on time, and in all locations.
+In some cases, this can lead to stores ignoring core operating standards.
+Implementing measurement practices ensures that all stores execute brand standards in full, on time, and across all locations.

 Ask stores to self-audit.
 Using a retail audit platform like Bindy allows you to request store inspections.
-Create customized checklists for operations or merchandising programs with clear directives and best practice photos.
+Create customized checklists for operations, loss prevention, or merchandising programs with clear directives and best practice photos.

-Next, use points and mark certain question critical to draw the store’s attention to key operational practices.
+Next, use points and mark certain questions as critical to draw the store’s attention to key operational practices.
 Request the inspection with mandatory photos to verify execution.

 Training is not enough

 Training is essential.
-Moreover offering continuing learning opportunities to employees is a great way to keep them engaged and your operating procedures up-to-date.
-But, training isn’t enough.
-It is important to measure application and follow through on training principles.
+Moreover, offering continuous learning opportunities to employees is a great way to keep them engaged and ensure your operating procedures are up-to-date.
+But training isn’t enough.
+It is important to measure how employees apply what they have learned and follow through on training principles.

 Auditing training in-store helps you know when training programs are successful and where you may need to adjust your coaching strategy.